 Natural disasters can have a truly devastating impact on communities and destinations.
 We began our emergency response fund to help support the relief organisations that deliver vital aid to the people and places hit by these catastrophes.
 To raise funds quickly and efficiently, we set up an internal fundraising campaign, so employees can donate immediately, with the company matching all their contributions.
-Since 2015, Booking.com and its employees have donated more than €400,000 to organisations delivering immediate relief to those in need across the globe.
+To date, Booking.com and its employees have donated more than €500,000 to organisations delivering immediate relief to those in need across the globe.

 Working in unison with our partners, we know we can achieve our goal of easier sustainable travel.
 But it's not just partners we're collaborating with, it's our industry peers too.
 Booking.com is a founding member of Travalyst, a not-for-profit organisation made up of leading travel companies working together to make travel a catalyst for good in the world.
 We work in partnership with Sustainable Hospitality Alliance and the Global Sustainable Tourism Council to find a collective solution to making travel more sustainable.
 We're also a signatory of the Global Tourism Plastics Initiative.
 Created by the UNWTO, UNEP and Ellen McArthur Foundation, the initiative aims to end global plastic pollution in tourism – an important cause we're committed to supporting.

 To give back to the places that have given us so much, we created an employee volunteer programme that empowers our workforce to support destinations during business hours.
 Since the programme began in 2014, over 172,000 work hours have been donated, by almost 6,000 employees, across more than 2,100 sustainability projects worldwide – from designing complex funding models to simply cleaning up after events.